Beside the Mountain

 Instructions

 • Start by mixing almond flour and the desiccated coconut together in a bowl until well combined.
-Add the melted coconut oil and the maple syrup and whatever extract you choose.
+Add the melted coconut oil, maple syrup, milk, and whatever extract you choose.
 Mix well, taste and add more extract as desired (some extracts can be very strong, so start with a small amount).

 • Using a small ice cream scoop or large tablespoon measuring spoon, scoop balls of coconut and pack them into the spoon and then place the coconut macaroons onto the cookie sheet.
 Place the cookie sheet in the fridge for at least 20 minutes to solidify.